 Aquaculture Working Group (secretariat by SFP and ASC)

-The Aquaculture Working Group (AWG) on Environmental Footprint is a pre-competitive platform for supply chain companies looking to reduce the environmental impacts of aquaculture.
+The Aquaculture Working Group (AWG) on Environmental Footprint is a pre-competitive coalition of companies and organizations that work together to reduce the environmental impacts of aquaculture.

 THE AWG VISION IS: